 She's shone a spotlight on traditional Polish foods and thrust them into today, making them at once traditional and current.
 The expected flavours of dill, beetroot, sauerkraut, honey and rye are twisted and tweaked.

 This makes them even more intriguing and exciting.

 Born in Britain to Polish parents, Ren has brought Polish cuisine to the British plate in this beautifully written and photographed book.
 Choosing one to recreate for you all was so, so difficult.
 I can't wait to cook from it more.

 If you love this babka recipe for Easter, be sure to check out these other Easter treats too!

 In the book, Ren suggests adding a white chocolate icing to the babkas (babeczki), but I had to bribe the kids with my stockpile of white chocolate over the school holidays, so I opted for the traditional dusting of icing sugar.

 Disclosure: I was sent a copy of Wild Honey and Rye by Ren Behan.
-Permission was given by Pavilion Books to republish this recipe for Easy Lemon Mini Babkas (babeczki).
+Permission was given by Pavilion Books to republish Easy Lemon Mini Babkas (babeczki).
 All opinions are my own.
 This post contains affiliate links.